EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-files.md

 mounted in the container by separating the host path from the container path by a colon (`:`) in the option:

 ```
-singularity shell -B /mnt/c/Users/Andrew:/Windows lolcow.sif
+singularity shell -B /work/ta118/ta118/$USER:/work lolcow.sif
-Singularity> ls /Windows
+Singularity> ls -la /work
 ```
 {: .language-bash}

-You can also specify multiple binds to `-B` by separating them by commas (`,`).
+You can specify multiple binds to `-B` by separating them by commas (`,`).

-You can also copy data into a container image at build time if there is some static data required in the image.
+Finally, you can also copy data into a container image at build time if there is some static data required in the image.
 We cover this later in the section on building Singularity container images.

 ## References